macrametv/www.macrame.tv/_posts/2022-03-30-ana-despres.md

     > * On Purpose

-    **Even an oil company can help make the world a better place if they want to.**I’m here to help them do so.

     **Cause all her clients have something to say.** Something to show.
 Something to help make the world a better place.
 That’s what she loves about them.
 That’s why she has such a strong connection to all of them.
 Not in a mysterious random way, but similar energies tend to bond and Ana finds herself perfectly fit to develop this kind of projects, projects that aim to help us all.